sgmurphy/wordpress-plugins/indexnow/readme.txt

 You can browse the code at the [GitHub repository](https://github.com/microsoft/indexnow-wordpress-plugin).

 This plugin was developed with love and coffee by the Bing Webmaster team.

-This plugin currently does not support WordPress multisite feature.

 == Installation ==